Grooming guide

 Dental hygiene

 Yorkies are prone to dental disease.
-Bad breath, red gums, loose teeth, and eating on one side are warning signs.
+Bad breath, red gums, loose teeth, and eating on one side mean something is wrong.
 Brush daily if tolerated, or use dental wipes, water additives, and vet-approved chews.
-Start handling the mouth early so your Yorkie accepts tooth care.
+Get them used to mouth handling early so tooth care is not a fight every time.

 Eye care